Leap second: Missing announcements

 Although BIPM announces a leap second 6 months in advance, most time distribution systems (SNTP, IRIG-B, PTP) announce leap seconds at most 12 hours in advance, sometimes only in the last minute and some even not at all (DNP3).

 Implementation differences

 Not all clocks implement leap seconds in the same manner.
 Leap seconds in Unix time are commonly implemented by repeating 23:59:59 or adding the time-stamp 23:59:60.
-Network Time Protocol (NTP) freezes the count of time during the leap second, some time servers declare "alarm condition".
+The NIST Network Time Protocol (NTP) server freezes the count of time during the leap second, some time servers declare "alarm condition".
 Other schemes smear time in the vicinity of a leap second, spreading out the second of change over a longer period.
 This aims to avoid any negative effects of a substantial (by modern standards) step in time.
 This approach has led to differences between systems, as leap smear is not standardized and several different schemes are used in practice.